aarneranta/chalmers-advanced-python/labs/lab3/lab3.md

 Now it is "just" your part of the work that remains.
 Most of this work is to be done in the files in `tram/utils`.
+Links in `home.html` and `show_route.html` should also be changed to your local files when you are able to generate them.
+How to create your own static picture `gbg_tramnet.svg` is explained in `tramviz.py`: just set the color uniformly to white and make a search.

-But you can of course also makes the HTML files look nicer if you have time!
+You can of course also makes the HTML files look nicer if you have time!

 ## Bonus part 1